 Consider the case of a retiree named Maria, who lives in a city with a robust transit network.
 She uses the system to visit her grandchildren, attend cultural events, and even travel to neighboring cities for weekend getaways.
 “Being able to go anywhere I want, without relying on others, gives me a sense of freedom,” she explains.

-This independence is not just about mobility—it’s about maintaining a sense of agency.
-When retirees can move through their cities with ease, they are more likely to remain active participants in their communities, which has a positive ripple effect on their mental and emotional health.
+This independence is not just about mobility — it's about maintaining a sense of agency.
+When retirees can move through their cities with ease, they are more likely to remain active participants in their communities, with positive ripple effects on mental and emotional health.
+The cities that have invested most consistently in transit accessibility best practices — Tokyo, Copenhagen, Vienna — have produced systems where independence is the default for older riders rather than the exception.

 Challenges and Opportunities for Improving Transit for Retirees